CogStack/CogStack-Pipeline/docs/quickstart/index.md

 partitioner.pkColumnName = observations_id
 partitioner.timeStampColumnName = observations_timestamp
 ```
 In the current implementation, CogStack engine can only partition the data using the records' primary key (`observations_id` field, containing unique values) and records' update time (`observations_timestamp` field) as defined in `observations_view`.
-This is specified by `PKTimeStamp` partitioning method type (default value).
+This is specified by `PKTimeStamp` partitioning method type (the default value).

 Apart from data partitioning, it once can also set up the scheduler.
 Although it is disabled by default (`scheduler.useScheduling=false`), it can be easily configured.
 In this example we do not use scheduler, since we ingest EHRs from the data source only once.
 However, in case when the data is being generated in a continuous way, scheduler should be enabled to periodically run CogStack jobs to process the new EHRs.